giuper/teaching/BlockChain21/Code/09-NIM/README.md

 The first player that cannot remove pebbles because none is left loses the game.
 At each move there is a maximum number of pebbles that can be removed.

+To play this game, three accounts are needed: the Dealer's account, Alice's account and Bob's account

 ### Step by step  ###